The Authentic French Crêpe Recipe

 Following is the full list of ingredients to make your perfect French crepe:

-- All-purpose flour – this refers to white wheat flour.
+- All-Purpose Flour – Use white wheat flour.
 Other options are white spelt flour or white whole-wheat flour.
+For other flour options, try my Gluten-Free Crepes, Almond Flour Crepes, or Coconut Flour Crepes.

 - Sugar or sugar-free alternatives like Monk fruit crystal sweetener or erythritol.

-- Vanilla essence – most often, the crepe batter is flavored with vanilla extract or orange blossom flower water.
+- Vanilla Essence – The crepe batter is flavored with vanilla extract or orange blossom flower water.

-Add the flour, eggs, salt, vanilla extract, melted butter, and sugar into a large mixing bowl.
+- Add the flour, eggs, salt, vanilla extract, melted butter, and sugar into a large mixing bowl (photo 1).

 Spreading The Crepe Batter